Anne Heche

 Events in Heche's personal life often upstaged her acting career.
 She was in a high-profile relationship with comedian Ellen DeGeneres between 1997 and 2000, with the pair being described by The Advocate as "the first gay supercouple".
 Immediately following her split from DeGeneres, she suffered a highly publicized psychotic break.
 In 2001, Heche published a memoir titled Call Me Crazy, in which she alleged extensive sexual abuse by her father.

 On August 5, 2022, Heche was critically injured in a high-speed car crash.
-She died at a Los Angeles hospital on August 11, 2022, at the age of 53.
+She died from the injuries six days later at a Los Angeles hospital at the age of 53.

 Biography from the Wikipedia article Anne Heche.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.